History of slavery in the Netherlands: Dutch Republic

+In 1776, the States General of the Netherlands issued a resolution regarding the legal status of enslaved people on Dutch soil.
+While the resolution emphasized that all individuals in The Netherlands were recognized as free, it carved out a property exception for visiting colonial slaveholders.
+Under this rule, enslaved individuals brought to the Netherlands remained property if their stay lasted under six months or up to twelve months with court approval.
+If the slave owner failed to return them to the colonies within this timeframe, the enslaved person was legally emancipated.
+However, historical evidence remains unclear as to how consistently this was enforced.

 Atlantic slave trade

-The share of the Dutch Republic in the Atlantic slave trade was on average around five per cent, at least 500,000 people.
+The share of the Dutch Republic in the Atlantic slave trade was on average around five percent, at least 500,000 people.
 The slave trade by the Dutch West India Company (WIC) has in their starting years contributed to the status of the Netherlands as an economic world power.

 Already in 1528, an asiento or contract was made between the rulers of Spain and assumingly the Southern Netherlandish merchants Willem Sailler and Hendrink Eynger, to transfer during the next four years 4,000 slaves from Africa to the Caribbean.
 However, the slave trade was originally seen as immoral in the Netherlands.
 It went against Christian norms and values, therefore people initially refrained from engaging in the slave trade.

 During the fight against the Spanish and the Portuguese, privateering was legal.
 This has been the main goal and source of income for the Dutch West India Company since its establishment in 1621.
 Between 1623 and 1636, 547 Spanish and Portuguese ships were hijacked.
 After this, the Groot Desseyn was developed, the big plan.
 By taking over the slave trade the Portuguese sugar cane trade from Brazil could be undermined.
 With the capture of a Spanish treasure fleet during the Battle in the Bay of Matanzas in 1628, sufficient money was available to carry out the Groot Desseyn.
 Between 1630 and 1634, Recife and a large part of the Brazilian coast was conquered, this became Dutch Brazil.
 In 1637, Fort St. George in Elmina on the African Gold Coast (in the Gulf of Benin) was captured.
 In 1640 the Dutch fought the Portuguese and captured Luanda located in what is now Angola.
 In 1642 the Dutch went on to conquer the entire Portuguese Gold Coast located in present-day Ghana.
 The Dutch Cape Colony was established in 1652.
 Around 1700, the Dutch West India Company owned a dozen trading fortresses on the West African coast.